 Probation, rather than prison time, may be authorized when it appears that the ends of justice and the best interests of the defendant and public will be served.
 The length of the probation term is left at the discretion of the court.
 By statute, the length of the probation may exceed the maximum period of incarceration authorized by statute.

-Attorney Robbins represents people who are charged with Felony and Misdemeanor DUI and DWAI offenses throughout the state of Colorado.
-For a complimentary case evaluation contact Attorney Robbins today at 303-355-5148 or 970-301-5541.
+Colorado Felony DUI Attorney Monte Robbins represents good people who are charged with Felony and Misdemeanor DUI and DWAI offenses throughout the state of Colorado.
+For a complimentary case evaluation contact Denver Felony DUI Lawyer Monte Robbins today at 303-355-5148 or 970-301-5541.